Kachhi Canal Project: Construction

 Several revised deadlines for completion of the project have been given in past but the project is not yet completed and work is ongoing at slow pace.
-Phase-I (Part A&B) was completed in August 2017 and inaugurated on September 14, 2017 by then Prime Minister Mr. Shahid Khaqan.
-When completed, 72,000 acres of virgin land will be irrigated.
+Phase-I (Part A&B) was completed in August 2017 and inaugurated on September 14, 2017 by then Prime Minister Mr. Shahid Khaqan Abbasi.
+When completed, 720,000 acres of virgin land will be irrigated.